sap-tutorials/btp-dev-guidance/tutorials/remote-service-set-up-mock-cf/remote-service-set-up-mock-cf.md

 ## Prerequisites

 - You have an [enterprise global account](https://help.sap.com/docs/btp/sap-business-technology-platform/getting-global-account#loiod61c2819034b48e68145c45c36acba6e) in SAP BTP.
-To use services for free, you can sign up for a CPEA (Cloud Platform Enterprise Agreement) or a Pay-As-You-Go for SAP BTP global account and make use of the free tier services only.
+To use services for free, you can sign up for an SAP BTPEA (SAP BTP Enterprise Agreement) or a Pay-As-You-Go for SAP BTP global account and make use of the free tier services only.
 See [Using Free Service Plans](https://help.sap.com/docs/btp/sap-business-technology-platform/using-free-service-plans?version=Cloud).
-- You have an S-user or P-user.
+- You have a platform user.
 See [User and Member Management](https://help.sap.com/docs/btp/sap-business-technology-platform/user-and-member-management).
 - You are an administrator of the global account in SAP BTP.
-- You have a subaccount in SAP BTP to deploy the services and applications with enabled Cloud Foundry runtime.
+- You have a subaccount in SAP BTP to deploy the services and applications.
-- You have an additional 256 MB of Cloud Foundry runtime required for deploying the mock server.
 - You have one of the following browsers that are supported for working in SAP Business Application Studio:
     - Mozilla Firefox
     - Google Chrome
     - Microsoft Edge

 ### Use a mock server instead of an SAP S/4HANA Cloud tenant